Washington becomes the first state to legalize composting of humans

 "(The) body is covered in natural materials, like straw or wood chips, and over the course of about three to seven weeks, thanks to microbial activity, it breaks down into soil," she said.

 While the body is being broken down, she said, families of the deceased can visit the facility and will ultimately receive the soil that remains.
-It's up to the family determine how they want to use that soil.
+It's up to the family to determine how they want to use that soil.

 The process was the focus of a study at Washington State University in which six people donated their bodies for research, KIRO reported.